saivenkatreddy29/Conveyer_belt/README.md

 * _camera_parameters_ to sotre intrinsic camera parameters.

 **3. Choosing Between Feature Extraction and Optical Flow:**
-The method is choosed based on input argument method.
+The method is chosen based on input argument method.
 * Feature extraction, ORB features are detected and matched using FLANN and RANSAC.
-* Optical Flow, Farneback's algorithm is used to compute motion between the frames
+* Optical Flow, Farneback's algorithm is used to compute motion between the frames.

-Detailed explaination about when to use which method and future developement is discussed [HERE](Descriptions/Choosing_method.md)
+Detailed explaination about when to use which method and future developement is discussed [HERE](Descriptions/Choosing_method.md).

 **4. Feature Extraction (ORB Features)**
 ORB is fast and effecient for feature detection